vitoorsm/city-data-api/README.md

 The application will run on port 8090.

-## Explore Rest API
+## Explore the App

-* Once the API is started, the default page will look like this.
+* Once the App is started, the default page will look like this.

 ![default_page](https://user-images.githubusercontent.com/111457616/227644895-4de5c3ca-9dd7-44fc-8c98-67447273bb00.png)